 Shoal takes its internship seriously and commits to ensuring its interns are provided every opportunity to learn and enjoy the Shoal culture.

 You have stated that you are seeking applications from teams of two (2)?
 What if I can’t find anyone to apply with me?

-It is Shoal’s preference to take on a team of two (2) interns as we have found, through experience with our 2018 interns, that this provides a good opportunity for team mates to support each other through the internship program.
+It is Shoal’s preference to take on a team of two (2) interns.
+This provides a good opportunity for team mates to support each other through the internship program.
 If you can’t find anyone to apply with, consider ways in which to tap into other individuals facing a similar situation.
 One of Shoal’s values is ‘Creative’ – consider how you could be ‘creative’ with respect to partnering with other interested parties to apply for the internship.

 May I edit my video application?

 No. Videos must be no longer than 1 min in length.
 Rather than your editing prowess, we are seeking insight into your team dynamic, problem solving and thought processes.